 Undergraduate registration in 6000-level courses in PCS will not be approved.

 Graduate students may not take undergraduate courses for graduate credit.
-Any undergraduate courses taken will not count towards graduate coursework requirements.
+Any undergraduate courses taken will not count towards graduate coursework or degree requirements.

 Students who wish to register for courses offered by another graduate school at Fordham University (Graduate School of Arts and Sciences, Graduate School of Education, Graduate School of Religion and Religious Education, Graduate School of Social Service, Gabelli School of Business (Graduate), and the School of Law) may do so only with special authorization from both PCS and the other graduate school.
 Permission from the department or program, and from the PCS program director are required.